DSG Global, Inc. and Imperium Motor Corp. Hire Skilled Industry Executive to Help Lead Global Electric Vehicle Sales

 Christian Dubois brings very prominent talent to Imperium Motor Corp.

-SURREY, British Columbia, June 25, 2021 (GLOBE NEWSWIRE) -- via InvestorWire – DSG Global, Inc. ( DSGT) (“DSGT” or the “Company”) and its automotive division, Imperium Motor Corp., is pleased to announce the hiring of industry veteran Christian Dubois as president of Imperium Motors Canada.
+SURREY, British Columbia, June 25, 2021 (GLOBE NEWSWIRE) -- DSG Global, Inc. ( DSGT) (“DSGT” or the “Company”) and its automotive division, Imperium Motor Corp., are pleased to announce the hiring of industry veteran Christian Dubois as president of Imperium Motors Canada.

 Mr. Dubois has over 30 years of experience as an executive at some of the most prestigious automotive entities, including The Dilawri Group of Companies, BMW Canada and Mercedes-Benz Canada.
 For the last dozen years, Mr. Dubois served as regional director of operations and regional director of acquisitions and dealer development with The Dilawri Group of Companies, Canada's largest automotive group with over 4,000 employees and 76 franchised dealerships representing 35 automotive brands.